 You can get robust hardware on just about every phone in this category now, but clean software with regular updates and no bloatware?
 You'll find that only on Pixels and the iPhone SE, and now the Nord.

 As the Nord borrows a lot of the core features from the OnePlus 8, you ultimately get a device that delivers 90% of the same features at 60% of the cost.
-It's a real shame the Nord isn't coming to the U.S., because it makes a strong case for sub-$500 phones in 2020.
+While a Nord model is set to launch in the U.S. later this year, that particular variant comes with the Snapdragon 690.

 A new beginning